advancedAgritek-BB/coinTrader2.0/README.md

 controls the timeout for each fetch call.
 If you still encounter timeouts after raising this value, try lowering `max_concurrent_ohlcv` or `ohlcv_batch_size` to reduce pressure on the exchange API.
+Trade execution helpers now poll for order status or transaction confirmation for up to `poll_timeout` seconds (default 60) and gracefully handle partial fills.
 The updater automatically determines how many candles are missing from the cache, so even when `limit` is large it only requests the data required to fill the gap, avoiding needless delays.